Top blog posts from 2012, from number 5 to number 1, a follow-up from Top 10 blog posts for 2012, 10 to 6

 So if, roughly, 70% of all project fail, what is the failure rate for M&A deals?

 Oh, M&A failures are a large percentage, indeed, a majority of deals – but, perhaps “synergy” is not the objective of the deal.
 Perhaps the banker fees and arrogance of the deal makers is what the M&A world is all about.
-Because if M&A deals were handled as projects this failure rate would be neither tolerated nor explainable.
+Because if M&A deals were handled as projects this failure rate would be neither tolerated nor acceptable.

 Well, then there is that niggling little issue of culture meld between acquiring and acquired that should have factored in the evaluation.
 Perhaps the human capital risk is the real risk beta in M&A deals.